warte67/SDOM/docs/progress.md

 - Added **getDisplayObjectNames()** to Core C++, Lua bindings and unit tests.
 - Added **unloadAllAssetObjects()** and **reloadAllAssetObjects()** to Core C++, Lua bindings and unit tests.
 - Added **printObjectRegistry()** to Core C++, Lua bindings and unit tests.
 - Verified **doTabKeyPressForward()** and **doTabKeyPressReverse()** passes both C++ and Lua unit tests.
 - Updated the Lua API stubs to reflect the new methods.
+- Core is stable (not frozen).
+Current features are fully bound and tested; future expansions will follow the same testing and validation model.